-Brookhaven National Laboratory (BNL) is subject to more than 100 sets of federal, state, and local environmental regulations; numerous site-specific permits; ten equivalency permits for operation of groundwater remediation systems; and several other binding agreements.
-In 2020, the Laboratory operated in compliance with most of the requirements defined in these governing documents.
+Brookhaven National Laboratory (BNL) is subject to more than 100 sets of federal, state, and local environmental regulations; numerous site-specific permits; nine equivalency permits for operation of groundwater remediation systems; and several other binding agreements.
+In 2021, the Laboratory operated in compliance with most of the requirements defined in these governing documents.
 Instances of noncompliance were reported to regulatory agencies and corrected expeditiously.

-Emissions of nitrogen oxides, carbon monoxide, and sulfur dioxide from the Central Steam Facility were all well within permit limits in 2020.
-There were 20 recorded excess opacity measurements.
-Two excess opacity readings recorded in July and five in December were due to the startup and shutdown of Boiler 6.
-Ten excess readings on December 15 were due to heavy snowfall which obstructed the transmission of the light path of the Boiler 6 monitor, and a single excess reading recorded by the Boiler 6 monitor in October was from an unknown cause.
+Emissions of nitrogen oxides, carbon monoxide, and sulfur dioxide from the Central Steam Facility were all well within permit limits in 2021.
+There were seven recorded excess opacity measurements.
+Two excess opacity readings recorded by the Boiler 6 monitor on February 17 were due to a load shift and a single Boiler 6 excess opacity reading on March 28 occurred during unusually heavy rainfall believed to have interfered with the transmissometer light path.
+Two Boiler 7 excess opacity readings on March 15 occurred during contractor maintenance of the opacity monitor and another two on June 22 were due to start-up/shutdown of the boiler while firing #6 oil in preparation for National Grid utility maintenance of the natural gas supply system.
 All the excursions were documented in quarterly Site-Wide Air Emissions and Monitoring Systems Performance Reports submitted to the New York State Department of Environmental Conservation (NYSDEC).

-In 2020, there were no discharges of Halon 1211 from portable fire extinguishers or Halon 1301 from accidental or fire-induced activation of fixed fire suppression systems.
+In 2021, there were no discharges of Halon 1211 from portable fire extinguishers or Halon 1301 from accidental or fire-induced activation of fixed fire suppression systems.
 Halon-portable fire extinguishers continue to be removed and replaced by dry-chemical or clean agent units as part of an ongoing program to phase out the use of chlorofluorocarbons as extinguishing agents.

-With the exception of a lead action level exceedance in August, BNL's drinking water and the supply and distribution system were in compliance with all applicable county, state, and federal regulations regarding drinking water quality, monitoring, operations, and reporting in 2020.
+BNL's drinking water and the supply and distribution system were in compliance with all applicable county, state, and federal regulations regarding drinking water quality, monitoring, operations, and reporting in 2021.
 Most of the liquid effluents discharged to surface water and groundwater also met applicable New York State Pollutant Discharge Elimination System (SPDES) permit requirements.
-An investigation into the cause(s) of Tolyltriazole (TTA) exceedances at the Sewage Treatment Plant and associated corrective actions continued throughout 2020.
-BNL staff continue to work closely with the Department of Energy (DOE) and NYSDEC on this issue to identify possible solutions.
+BNL received a Notice of Violation for continuing violation of the permit limit for Tolytriazole (TTA).
+A formal noncompliance report, which included a corrective action plan, was submitted to NYSDEC in September.
+This corrective action plan included background information on the issue, a description of all non-compliances, causes of TTA exceedances, immediate and preventative (long-term) corrective actions taken, and any proposed future actions.
 Groundwater monitoring at the Laboratory's Major Petroleum Facility continued to demonstrate that current oil storage and transfer operations are not affecting groundwater quality.
-Efforts to implement release prevention measures and minimize impacts of spills of materials continued in 2020.
-There were 14 spills in 2020 and four of those spills met regulatory agency reporting criteria.
+Efforts to implement release prevention measures and minimize impacts of spills of materials continued in 2021.
+There were ten spills in 2021 and three of those spills met regulatory agency reporting criteria.

-In 2020, due to the pandemic, inspections by federal, state, or local regulators were limited.
-BNL was only inspected on seven occasions.
-These inspections included Sewage Treatment Plant operations, hazardous waste management facilities, and the potable water system.
+In 2021, due to the pandemic, inspections by federal, state, or local regulators were limited.
+BNL was inspected on nine occasions.
+These inspections included Clean Air Act compliance, Sewage Treatment Plant operations, hazardous waste management facilities, underground storage tank management, and the potable water system.
 Immediate corrective actions were taken to address all compliance issues raised during these inspections.